OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 >
-> - For clarity, in this section we call the message target the host *page*, but strictly speaking the messages are going to the [Configure your Office Add-in to use a shared runtime](../testing/Configure your Office Add-in to use a shared runtimes.md) in the task pane (or the Configure your Office Add-in to use a shared runtime that is hosting a [function file](/javascript/api/manifest/functionfile)).
+> - For clarity, in this section we call the message target the host *page*, but strictly speaking the messages are going to the [runtime](../testing/runtimes.md) in the task pane (or the runtime that is hosting a [function file](/javascript/api/manifest/functionfile)).
 The distinction is only significant in the case of cross-domain messaging.
-For more information, see [Cross-domain messaging to the host Configure your Office Add-in to use a shared runtime](#cross-domain-messaging-to-the-host-Configure your Office Add-in to use a shared runtime).
+For more information, see [Cross-domain messaging to the host runtime](#cross-domain-messaging-to-the-host-runtime).
 > - The dialog box can't communicate with the host page in the task pane unless the Office JavaScript API library is loaded in the page.
 (Like any page that uses the Office JavaScript API library, script for the page must initialize the add-in.
 For details, see [Initialize your Office Add-in](initialize-add-in.md).)

 Code in the dialog box uses the [messageParent](/javascript/api/office/office.ui#office-office-ui-messageparent-member(1)) function to send a string message to the host page.
 The string can be a word, sentence, XML blob, stringified JSON, or anything else that can be serialized to a string or cast to a string.
 The following is an example.